Gambling in Pennsylvania: Skill games

 A new phenomenon across Pennsylvania is the proliferation of "skill machines".
 These machines, often looking like video slot machines or VGTs, are able to circumvent gaming laws due to a 2014 court decision that decided they were not slot machines.
 Thus, these machines can now be found at many bars, clubs, gas stations, and tobacco shops across the state.
 These games are largely unregulated and the state legislature has debated whether to tax the machines.

+In 2026 the Pennsylvania Supreme Court ruled that so-called "skill games" were in fact slot machines and subject to the state's gambling regulation law.

 Illegal gambling

 Even with the proliferation of gambling in the state in recent years as Pennsylvania's gaming laws become more permissive, illegal gambling is still commonplace in Pennsylvania.
 Many bars, private clubs, truck stops, fire company social halls, and many other establishments have long allowed slot machines or video poker machines on the premises.
 Legislation has often been discussed about legalizing and regulating VGTs in these establishments, but it has yet to pass.
 Currently, enforcement is typically done by the Pennsylvania State Police, Bureau of Liquor Control Enforcement, and there are an estimated 40,000 illegal machines throughout the state.

 Even with the legalization of sports betting in the state, the high tax rate of 36% and licensure fee of $10 million may allow the underground economy of bookmakers to continue to flourish.